Toloka/docs/en/guide/tutorials/audio-classification.md

             The rule will work if you specify the correct answers for the control tasks.
 You will do that later in this tutorial.

     1. Restrict access for Tolokers who skip multiple task suites in a row.
-Click {% if locale == "en-com" %}**Add a quality control rule → Skipped assignments**{% endif %} and enter the following values:
+Click **Add a quality control rule → Skipped assignments** and enter the following values:

         [![Create a pool.
 Skipped assignments](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-skipped.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-skipped.png)